Last updated April 20th, 2023.

 Put simply, a considerable portion of the economy’s value remains in illiquid structures that may yet come into play in the stock market in the coming decades.

-Given its steady growth and a clear path for development, the Korean Won remains a leading alternative to the Yen for similar reasons as the Singapore Dollar.
+Given its steady growth and a clear path for development, the Korean Won remains a leading alternative to the Yen for reasons similar to those of the Singapore Dollar.

-KRW has fluctuated within a narrow range of 1050 and 1500 to the USD for the past 10 years, making it one of the region’s least volatile currencies.
-Consider holding Korean Won if you value stability moreso than anything else.
+KRW has fluctuated within a narrow range of 1050 and 1500 to the USD for the past ten years, making it one of the region’s least volatile currencies, and therefore, one of the safest currencies to hold; if stability is what you value, the Korean Won serves that purpose.

-Considering the average difference between KRW and USD was under 10% over the course of a decade, it seem to be a rather good diversification hedge if you’ve looking to diversify away from the US or European Union.
+Considering the average difference between KRW and USD was under 10% over the course of a decade, it seems to be a rather good diversification hedge if you’re looking to diversify away from the US or European Union.

 Thai Baht (THB)